 This course is an integration of knowledge gained in the child care curriculum through supervised practical experience in the field of child care.
-Students are expected to demonstrate competency in a broad range of duties associated with the occupations of child care worker and/or child care instructor.
-I lecture hour, 1.5 lab hours
+Students are expected to demonstrate competency in a broad range of duties associated with the occupations represented by the cooperating agencies.
+Eighty hours of work experience are needed for each credit hour.